adrimus/adrimus.github.io/content/about.md

 ### Gaming Life

 Speaking of gaming, I'm particularly fond of Xcom, Sonic the Hedgehog, Infamous, Batman: Arkham Trilogy and Spiderman games.
 It's my way of unwinding after a day of scripting and troubleshooting.
 There's something satisfying about conquering both technical challenges at work and virtual challenges in games.

-Lately I have less time and I have been enjoying Teenage Mutant Ninja Turtles: Shredder's Revenge.
+Lately I have less time and I have been enjoying playing the Nintendo Switch with my kids including games like Mario Kart, Super Mario Party and Bluey.

 ### Work history - From ActionScript to PowerShell